ebikatsudon/VTubeStudio/Lag-Troubleshooting.md

 ## Check your logs

-Click the orange "Log" button in the main menu in VTube Studio after turning on the webcam in the app.
+Click the orange "Log" button in the main menu in VTube Studio.
 Are there any errors?
 You can also see the full logs by checking the text files in the "Logs" folder next to your "Live2DModels" folder.

-## Try a different USB port

-If it's a USB webcam, try plugging it into a different USB port.
-That sometimes helps.
+Sometimes something will break in VTS and spam the logs with errors every frame, causing the app to slow down a lot.
+If that is the case for you, please bring it up in the [VTube Studio Discord](https://discord.gg/VTubeStudio).

+## Turn off NVIDIA G-Sync

+NVIDIA G-Sync can cause issues,

 ## Reboot

-Sometimes, this helps fix webcam problems.
+Sometimes, this helps fix performance problems.

 ## Do the Steam integrity check and check your security software